devvertparasher/PROJECT-SILICON/P001-Counter-Library/counter_up/readme.md

 ## Description

-A synchronous 4-bit up counter written in Verilog.
+A parameterized synchronous up counter written in Verilog, with a default width of 4 bits.

 The counter updates on every positive edge of the clock.
-When reset is asserted, the counter returns to `0`.
+When rst is asserted, the counter returns to `0`.
 Otherwise, the counter increments by `1` on each clock cycle.